 EN dash –

 Should only be used between phrases that indicate durations of time such as 1:00 – 2:00, Monday – Friday, 1919–2019, etc. If you find yourself saying the word “to” where the dash occurs then you know the correct written version should be an EN dash.

 Basically, any other instance requiring a dash that is not a hyphenated word nor separating durations of time should be indicated with an EM dash.
 Common examples include the dash proceeding an author’s or poet’s name in lieu of the word “by” or in a compound sentence where there are multiple clauses.
 Those clauses might alternatively be separated by parentheses or commas.
 The choice of which is usually determined by where you want to place emphasis.
 The clause enclosed by commas typically has the same emphasis as the other point within that sentence.
 Separation by use of parenthesis gives a bit more.
-Separation by EM dash gives the most emphasis to that part of the sentence. (make one by pressing the shift, option, and hyphen keys simultaneously).
+Separation by EM dash gives the most emphasis to that part of the sentence.
+So, the sentence below could be correctly punctuated in either of three ways.

 For all of the very technical precision and subtle clarity that correct use of these marks impart to the written word, spacing of them, by comparison is rather arbitrary.
 No two designers necessarily space these the same.
 There is no hard and fast rule to aid you.
 What you must do instead is apply the same thinking that you do when kerning.
 Your goal is optical evenness.
 Avoid the creation of awkward “hot spots” because of the particular letter that immediately proceeds and follows the dash.
 You must adjust this space, before and after the dash, so that they appear equal in length.
 Whatever that result is you must try to maintain it throughout the rest of the document on every additional use of that form of dash.
 If it is a “close” spacing on one it must remain that same closeness on all the other ones.
 The same is true if you determined the spacing to be a bit wider.
 Then it must remain that version for the rest.